kostmetallist/heuristics-classifier/README.md

 This project's goal is to provide implementation for heuristic-based dependency inference mechanisms aimed at event log data.
-Specific procedures are presented in order to analyze log information, generate a model of attributes' domains representation, and build a graph data structure to detect possible event classes and their correlations.
+Specific procedures are presented in order to analyze log information, generate a model of attributes' domains classes representation, and build a graph data structure to detect possible correlations between attributes in the log.

 ### Running the application
 `./run.sh` on Unix systems or `start.bat` on Windows.